Why do leaf springs squeak?

 In this truck, squeaking was caused by a worn-out spacer that allowed metal-to-metal contact.
 See another illustration Fig 2

 If a spacer is worn out or missing, the lower leaf grinds into the leaf above.
 For that reason, it's a good idea to replace inter-leaf spacers if they look worn out; parts are not very expensive ($15-$30 for a kit).
 For example, Toyota service bulletin T-SB-0273-17 for the 2016-2017 Toyota Tacoma recommends cleaning and removing grease and dirt between the leaf springs and replacing silencer pads (spacers).
 Here is the link

 to the bulletin.
 The bulletin, though, warns against using any grease on the pad and spring surface.
 The bulletin also provides instructions for mechanics on how to find the the source of the noise.

 One more possible source of squeaking noise is the contact area between the leaf spring and the inner edges of the rebound (wind-up) clip; marked in the photo.

 Leaf spring in the GMC pickup truck.

-For example, Nissan service bulletin RA05-003 for the 2005-2006 Nissan Frontier advise inspecting the inside of the rear leaf spring wind-up clip plastic cover for contact (rubbing) with the leaf spring.
+For example, Nissan service bulletin RA05-003 for the 2005-2006 Nissan Frontier instructs mechanics to inspect the inside of the rear leaf spring wind-up clip plastic cover for contact (rubbing) with the leaf spring.
 If there are signs of rubbing, the bulletin advises applying grease (Molykote 7 ™) between the leaf spring and wind-up clip plastic cover.
 For a similar concern, the bulletin RA05-002a for the 2004-2006 Nissan Titan advises replacing the leaf spring wind-up clip cover if signs of rubbing are present.